esraahisham753/2048-Game/README.md

 # 2048-Game
-Implementing 2048 game with Javascript and convex
+Implementing 2048 game with Javascript